 Uric acid, purines and gout

 Gout is a common type of arthritis that causes bouts of joint pain.
 People with gout have raised levels of uric acid in their blood.
-An attack of gout occurs when uric acid forms crystals that deposit in the joints, causing pain and inflammation.
+An attack of gout occurs when uric acid forms crystals which deposit in the joints, causing pain and inflammation.

 - limit the body’s production of uric acid; and

-- increase the body’s elimination of uric acid.
+- increase the elimination of uric acid.

 Reduce purine-rich foods